vikramsg/vikramsg.github.io/_posts/2026-02-15-an-introduction-to-react-next-from-a-backend-engineer.md

 I am not completely new to React.
 A couple of years ago I spent a few weeks struggling with frontend tools to create [49travel](https://49travel.vercel.app).
 I learnt a lot about tooling, especially Vercel, a little bit about React but I can hardly say I really understood it.
-Now its part of my job, so I do want to understand it better.
+Now it is part of my job, so I do want to understand it better.
 And what better way to understand it than by trying to write a blog post about it.

 A side note about that last statement.